mulgadc/spinifex/docs/COMMANDS.md

 Available at `169.254.169.254` from inside every running guest VM, matching AWS.
 The endpoint is reached from within a guest over plain HTTP, exactly as on EC2, with no in-VM agent to install.
 DHCP and fully static guests reach it identically, with no in-guest route configuration.

 **IMDSv2-only.** Every read requires a session token.
 A tokenless (v1-style) `GET` returns `401 Unauthorized` with an empty body.
 Obtain a token with a `PUT /latest/api/token` carrying `X-aws-ec2-metadata-token-ttl-seconds` (1–21600), then send it back in `X-aws-ec2-metadata-token` on every read.

+The EC2 control plane reports this posture faithfully: `describe-instances` returns `MetadataOptions.HttpTokens=required`, and `run-instances`/`modify-instance-metadata-options` reject `--http-tokens optional` (and `--http-endpoint disabled`) with `UnsupportedOperation` — exactly as AWS does under account-level IMDSv2 enforcement.

 ```bash
 # Inside the guest VM: